 For most people reading this, the money runs the other way — a slice of the salary heading back to Pakistan around payday.
 The good news: this is the busy corridor, so providers fight hard for it and the rates stay tight.

 - Exchange houses: LuLu Exchange and Al Ansari are the default for a reason — branches in every mall, same-day delivery to Pakistani bank accounts and cash-pickup counters, and often no transfer fee at all.
 Anyone who's queued at a LuLu counter on the last Friday of the month knows how popular they are.
+If you're torn between the two, our LuLu vs Al Ansari comparison breaks down which comes out ahead and when.

 The money can land in a Pakistani bank account, arrive almost instantly through the Raast instant-payment system, wait at a cash-pickup counter, or drop into a mobile wallet — whatever's easiest for whoever's collecting it.